nwdaudt/review_plastic-waterbirds_Brazil/README.md

 # A synthesis of waterbirds interacting with plastics in Brazil (up to December 2021)

-Here you will find all data and code needed to reproduce the results from [Daudt et al. 2022](https://github.com/nwdaudt/review_pastic-waterbirds_Brazil#citation).
+Here you will find all data and code needed to reproduce the results from [Daudt et al.](https://github.com/nwdaudt/review_pastic-waterbirds_Brazil#citation).

 In this study, we synthesised all available literature (peer-reviewed articles, book chapters, and academic theses) through an exhaustive review to understand the current status of knowledge about waterbirds (continental and marine) interacting with plastics in Brazil.